 Join us for a walk along the traditional route to Lindisfarne, the ancient Pilgrim’s Way, where Saints and early Christians walked before us.

-Coastal Walk From Eyemouth to St. Abbs Head
+Eyemouth and St. Abbs Head Walk

 What to Bring